 Somerset Olympic Tower Tianjin

 Somerset Olympic Tower Tianjin is set in the midst of this vibrant coastal city.
-Located in a shopping and residential area, it is a short 15-minute walk to Tianjin’s Central Business District, and closely linked to other parts of the city.
+Located in a shopping and residential area, itis about 1.8 kilometers’ walk to Tianjin’s Central Business District, and closely linked to other parts of the city.
 Hop on to one of the endless streams of taxis, take the Metro or bus, or if you’re feeling adventurous, rent a bike and cruise down Tianjin’s many bicycle-friendly lanes.

 Take in the sights and aromas of Ancient Culture Street and Nanshi Food Street, both serving up delectable gastronomic offerings and souvenirs within ancient Chinese structures.
 While Nanshi Food Street houses over 100 shops trading in Chinese delicacies and seafood, Ancient Culture Street offers an assortment of unique Chinese snacks and handicraft.